 I still wrestle with that disease sometimes, along with the one that says, “I’m not good enough,” and the equally debilitating, “I’m not creative enough.”
 But God has been at work in me over the last ten months—molding me here, tugging me there—and I trust I’ll experience freedom from these deadweights eventually.
 (If my mind could just stay out of the way much of the time, I’d experience it a lot sooner!)

 Baby steps, right?
 That’s what this faith journey is all about.
 Taking a step of faith, finding God is already there to meet you, taking another step, finding He has yet again provided…

 I stepped out in faith earlier this year when I felt He was asking me to start this blog.
 And I stepped out once more in August when He nudged me to sign up for this upcoming conference.
 Yes, it takes faith for me to willingly surround myself with other, more accomplished, writers, and it requires me to rely on God’s strength to stand fast against the insecurities and feelings of inadequacy that threaten to block my creativity.

 My prayer is that I would apply what He has been teaching me and rest in confident assurance that I’m exactly where He wants me at this stage in my life.
 Any future success I might have in my writing career has more to do with God’s timing than on my own talent as a writer.
 And the prominence and abilities of other writers don’t factor into my future at all.
 So no comparing, Laurie!

-This weekend I’m leaving my Inner-Critic at home with Self-Doubt and Inadequacy.
+This weekend I’m leaving my Inner-Critic at home to hang with Self-Doubt and Inadequacy.
 They can play their little mind games over a wallow of pity without me.

 This weekend, I pray it’s just me and God (and two treasured writer buddies) out for a time of fun, rejuvenation, and inspiration.